 - Add red chili powder, coriander powder, turmeric powder, garam masala and a teaspoon of salt.
 Continue to cook until the gravy starts leaving out its raw flavor.

 - Add cooked rajma beans.
 Simmer the flame and cook again for 10 minutes.
 Add chopped coriander leaves and serve hot.

 How to Make Rajma Masala:

-2. Heat pan over medium to high flame, add a teaspoon of oil along with a teaspoon of shahi jeera.
-Wait for a minute until shahi jeera makes the little crackling sound.
+2. Heat pan over medium to high flame; add a teaspoon of oil and a teaspoon of shahi jeera.
+Wait for a minute until Shahi Jeera makes the little crackling sound.

 Serving Suggestions Rajma Masala, Rajma Chawal, Spiced Red Bean Gravy:

 2. Raita/Yogurt salad, rice, and Rajma masala would be the best combo.

 3. It can be your Lunch/Dinner menu.

 1. Rajma can be soaked and cooked in bulk in advance.
 Divide them into small portions and deep freeze them in ziplock bags.

 2. Adjust the chili powder according to your taste.